vc-bonn/torchhull/README.md

 torchhull gets as input mask images with camera information:

 - `masks`: Single-channel images `M` with binary values {0, 1}.
-- `transforms`: Fused extrinsic and intrinsic matrix `K * T`, i.e. transformation from world coordinates to OpenGL clip space (right before perspective division).
+- `transforms`: Fused extrinsic and intrinsic matrix `K * T`, i.e. from world coordinates to image coordinates (right before perspective division), either in OpenGL or OpenCV convention.

 The visual hull is then evaluated inside a cube with bottom-front-left corner `cube_corner_bfl` and extent `cube_length` at extracted at octree level `level`.
 The remaining flags control how the output mesh `(verts, faces)` should look like.